 - Closed Cell – As the name suggests, this is foam with cells that are completely closed off.
 These cells press up against one another to block the passage of air and moisture.
 As a result, closed cell spray foam is more rigid, stable and dense than its open cell counterpart.

-Between the two, closed cell foam is easily the better insulator, especially in attics where space is tight.
+Between the two, closed cell spray foam is easily the better insulator, especially in attics where space is tight.
 Plus, its moisture-resistant qualities make it an ultra-stingy vapor barrier that’s impervious to water damage.

 The downside with closed cell foam is that, because it’s significantly more capable than open cell foam, it’s naturally much costlier.
 And price tag aside, open cell foam definitely has its own merit.
 Its ability to expand makes it a prime choice for attics with hard to reach nooks and crannies.
 Additionally, in cases when a single application of foam can fill the entire space between studs, open cell foam is the better option for soundproofing.

-Deciding which type of insulation is the best fit for your attic begins and ends with an understanding of R-value, the measurement used to determine an insulator’s effectiveness in resisting airflow.
+Deciding which type of insulation is the best fit for your attic begins and ends with an understanding of insulation R-value, the measurement used to determine an insulator’s effectiveness in resisting airflow.
 R-value is a simple “the higher, the better” statistic.

 On paper, spray foam is the clear winner in this category, as closed cell foam can reach staggering R-value heights of up to 7.0.
 It also doesn’t sag or settle over time, a side effect that fiberglass insulation suffers from when it’s installed incorrectly.